kwar0715/mockableExpress/readme.md

 4. reset password
 5. enjoy :-)

+## API authentication,

+Mockable express is providing token based authentication for endpoints,
+1. click on the menu icon on right side and create token
+2. create new domain and path,
+3. in the path creation view, enable the *Authorization* check box
+4. Add authentication to your header.
+5. Keep token safe.

 ## Customizable Responses

 1. You can pass your true data as url parameters and make the custom responses